deepakcode/exercise_01_apple_banana/README.md

-# Helloworld AI/ML — Image Classification (Apples vs Bananas)
+# Helloworld AI/ML — Image Classification

 Building a machine learning model from scratch on your Mac is an excellent way to learn the entire process.
 Here is a detailed, step-by-step guide covering everything from setting up your environment to training and testing your model.